pbrucla/linux-scavenger-hunt/.clue-templates/clue12.md

 #### Finding the Final Clue ####

-Using everything you've learned so far, and the fact that the real clues are different from the fake clues, find the final clue using only linux commands!
+Using everything you've learned so far, and the fact that the real clues are different from the fake clues (different file size!), find the final clue using only linux commands!

-Hint: try using the `find` command.
+Hint: try using the `find` or `grep` commands.